ssbc/ssb-conn-firewall/README.md

   conn: {
     firewall: {
       /**
-       * Whether the firewall should forbid disconnections from peers that are
+       * Whether the firewall should forbid connections from peers that are
        * explicitly blocked by us (according to ssb-friends).
        *
        * Default is `true`.